Michel Chebat

-Michel Hannah Chebat, Jr. (born 23 May 1969) is a Belizean lawyer.
-He has previously served as Chairman of Belize's Social Security Board as well as President of the Bar Association of Belize.
+Michel Hannah Chebat, Jr. (born 23 May 1969) is a Belizean lawyer and politician.
+He has previously served as chairman of Belize's Social Security Board as well as president of the Bar Association of Belize.
 He is a partner in the law firm of Shoman and Chebat together with Lisa Shoman.

 Social Security Board

 In 1999, Chebat became an attorney for the Social Security Board, but resigned from that position in August 2006, ostensibly to protest the dismissal of CEO Narda Garcia.
-At the end of the month, however, Chebat rejoined the SSB, succeeding his law partner Lisa Shoman's father Yasin Shoman as Board chairman.
+At the end of the month, however, Chebat rejoined the SSB, succeeding his law partner Lisa Shoman's father Yasin Shoman as board chairman.
 During his chairmanship, Chebat oversaw a feasibility study for the implementation of non-contributory pensions, the rollout of national health insurance, and the creation of a new logo.
 He was succeeded in February 2008 by Lois Young, the ex-wife of Prime Minister Dean Barrow.

 Bar Association of Belize

-Chebat was elected Secretary of the Bar Association of Belize in 1999, where he served alongside fellow officers President Fred Lumor, Vice-President Rodwell Williams, and Treasurer Edwin Flowers.
+Chebat was elected secretary of the Bar Association of Belize in 1999, where he served alongside fellow officers President Fred Lumor, Vice-president Rodwell Williams, and Treasurer Edwin Flowers.
 He was re-elected to another two-year term in that position in 2001, in a vote that was seen as a referendum on the removal of Justice George Meerabux from the Supreme Court of Belize.
-He was later elected President of the Bar Association.
+He was later elected president of the Bar Association.
 In that position, he spoke out against lack of enforcement of environmental laws, as well as the long wait for civil cases to be heard in Belize's overloaded court system.
-In 2011, outgoing Chief Justice of Belize Samuel Awich named Chebat and Solicitor-General Cheryl Krusen as Senior Counsels.
+In 2011, outgoing chief justice of Belize Samuel Awich named Chebat and Solicitor-General Cheryl Krusen as senior counsels.